willza3/OpenCore-Strix-B450i/README.md

  <img src="https://ibin.co/4wWyAVkKNTUv.png" width="383" height="46"/>
 </p>

-Tested with macOS Mojave 10.14.6 Supplemental Update 2 (18G103). iCloud, iMessage, FaceTime and Siri are fully functional, flush a new SMBIOS if you decide to use this configuration. iMac 14,2 or iMacPro1,1 work best.
+Tested with macOS Catalina 10.15, but should work with Mojave. iCloud, iMessage, FaceTime and Siri are all fully functional but flush a new SMBIOS if you decide to use this configuration. iMac 14,2 or iMacPro1,1 work best.

 ## System Specifications